Kory111111111111111111/Chorgi/README.md

 ## Description

-Chorgi is a desktop application built with Python and PyQt6 that allows users to generate MIDI music compositions.
+Chorgi is a desktop application for Windows that allows users to generate MIDI music compositions.
 It provides a graphical user interface (GUI) to control various parameters for creating chord progressions, arpeggios, melodies, and basslines automatically.

-It can be downloaded here https://github.com/Kory111111111111111111/Chorgi/releases/tag/Downloads
+## Download

+You can download the latest executable version of Chorgi from the [Releases page](https://github.com/Kory111111111111111111/Chorgi/releases).

 ## Features